 Congrats!
-You landed an interview at your dream company.
+You landed an interview at your dream organization.
 But, now what do you do to prepare?
 It may seem overwhelming, but just take it one step at a time.

 | TYPES | HOW TO PREPARE | ADDITIONAL TIPS|

 - Online Assessments or Recorded Video Interviews are increasingly becoming the first step in the interview process.
-Online assessments as you a set of questions to determine if you meet certain criteria that the organization is seeking for the position.
+Online assessments ask you a set of questions to determine if you meet certain criteria that the organization is seeking for the position.
 Video interviews record your answers virtually to a set number of questions.
-Online assessments and video interviews sometimes take the place of the inital phone or virutal interview.
-A popular type that employers use is called Hirevue.
+Online assessments and video interviews sometimes take the place of the initial phone or virtual interview.

-- Phone or Virtual Interviews may be your first and/or second round of interviewing, and these are usually conducted witha recruiter or a human resources professional.
-The purpose of the phone interview is to make sure you know what the job entails, to get a sense of your prior experiences, and determine if you are qualified to move forward in the process.
+- Phone or Virtual Interviews may be your first and/or second round of interviewing, and these are usually conducted with a recruiter or a human resources professional.
+The purpose of the phone interview is to make sure you know what the job entails, to get a sense of your prior experiences, and to determine if you are qualified to move forward in the process.

-- In Person Interviews can take place on-site at the employer's office or on campus (if it is through the On-Campus Interviewing Program).
-They can be one-on-one interviews with the hiring manager, panel interviews, or an intensive full-day of interviewing with a variety of people from the company and formats.
+- In-Person Interviews can take place on-site at the organization's office or on campus (if it is through the On-Campus Interviewing Program).
+They can be one-on-one interviews with the hiring manager, panel interviews, or an intensive full-day of interviewing with a variety of people from the organization and can use various formats.

 TYPES OF INTERVIEWS:

-- Behavioral interviews are the most common across all industries, and they give the employers the opportunity to see how your past behavior can predict your future success.
+- Behavioral interviews are the most common across all industries, as they give the organizations the opportunity to see how your past behavior can predict your future success.